 You will receive full orientation training after your arrival.

 It is important to note that this description serves as an example only.
 The daily tasks and challenges depend on the volunteer and the work that needs to be done.
 The final job description can therefore vary substantially from the above.

-You will stay at a guesthouse that mainly hosts students and people who are doing internships or volunteering in Windhoek.
-The guesthouse is close to the city centre.
+You will stay at a backpackers that mainly hosts students and people who are doing internships or volunteering in Windhoek.
+The backpackers is close to the city centre.
 There is a cosy lounge where you can watch DVDs and free wireless internet is available.
 There is also a huge swimming pool where you can cool down during the hot summer months.
-The dormitories are very spacious and have 4 or 6 beds per room.
-Please note that the dormitories are mixed-sex rooms.
-Laundry per load is N$ 50.
+The dormitories are very spacious and have 4 or 6 beds per room - they are mixed-sex rooms but it is also possible to sleep in a same sex dormitory.
+Laundry per load is N$ 75.